3k1m/cpp/code_plagiarism/detector/README.md

 ### -uX

-This stem X specifies the type of scoring, longest common sequence, longest common subsequence, or longest common split sequence (allows reordering) used in computing the fractional overlap.
+In this flag, X specifies the type of scoring, longest common sequence, longest common subsequence, or longest common split sequence (allows reordering) used in computing the fractional overlap.
 The only permissible X values are 'seq' for longest common sequence, 'sub' for longest common subsequence, and 'spl' for the longest common split sequence.
 For example:

 > ./detector -usub